Back to Documentation

 Buyer Re-sends with Payment Header

-The buyer retries the same HTTP request with PAYMENT-SIGNATURE (some integrations also accept an internal X-PAYMENT compatibility alias) containing the payment proof.
-No second round-trip to the facilitator at this point.
+The buyer would retry the same HTTP request with PAYMENT-SIGNATURE (some integrations also accept an internal X-PAYMENT compatibility alias) containing the payment proof.
+No second round-trip to the facilitator happens at this point.

 5